philskents/allotments-garden/Home.md

 published: true
 ---
 # Introduction
----
 ## Summary
 Take two...
 Obsidian git nowapparently supports git submodules and that is a game changer for this project.
-I am going to refer to this methodology as allotments purely as a throwback to [this wonderful British tradition](https://en.wikipedia.org/wiki/Allotment_(gardening)) which was [solarpunk](https://builtin.com/greentech/solarpunk) before it was cool!
+I am going to refer to this methodology as Allotments purely as a throwback to [this wonderful British tradition](https://en.wikipedia.org/wiki/Allotment_(gardening)) which was [solarpunk](https://builtin.com/greentech/solarpunk) before it was cool!

 My new strategy is as follows:

+- A single Obsidian vault backed up and synchronized using git will form the core of my Obsidian setup
-- Use a single Obsidian vault as my "single pane of glass".
-This will require some specific vault configurations
+- This will require some specific vault configurations to support Allotments

 ~~## Summary
 Design and build a method whereby I can publish multiple "digital gardens" to public hosting from a single Obsidian Vault.